Estimated reading time: 4 minutes

 The card says, “It is sometimes useful to know that half-a-crown equals half an ounce in weight, and three pennies weigh one ounce.
 A half-penny measures one inch in diameter; half-crown an inch and a quarter, and a sixpence three-quarters of an inch in diameter.”

-The material used to make coins has changed since then, so the weight isn’t accurate.
-However, a penny equals exactly 3/4 of an inch, which means 4 pennies is 3 inches and 16 pennies is 1 foot.
-The next card is about…
+The material used to make coins has changed since then, so the weight isn't accurate.
+However, a penny does equal exactly 3/4 of an inch, which means 4 pennies is 3 inches and 16 pennies is 1 foot.
+This is great to know if you don't have a ruler.

 7. How to Make a Spirit Level